Skip Navigation

 Keywords: Head Start, Home visiting, Mobile applications, Multimedia, Resources for professionals

 Mathematica Policy Research and Public Health Institute.
 2015.
 Promoting maternal and child health through health text messaging: An evaluation of the Text4baby program—Final report.
-Rockville, MD: U.S. Health Resources and Services Administration, 73 pp.
+Rockville, MD: Health Resources and Services Administration, 73 pp.

 Annotation: This report presents findings from an evaluation to assess the implementation and effectiveness of Text4baby, a free text messaging program for pregnant women and new mothers with an infant up to age one.
 The program is designed to improve maternal and child health among underserved populations in the United States.
 Topics include awareness, participation, health information knowledge, and behavior among women receiving prenatal care from four community health centers.
 The evaluation also addressed the role of the public-private partnership and lessons learned about the use of text messaging to provide health information during pregnancy.